-The modern insurance buyer prioritizes hassle-free experiences, is mobile-savvy, and happy to buy policies from new players.
+The modern insurance policyholder wants a hassle-free, self-service experience, is mobile-savvy, and is happy to buy policies from new players in the insurance industry.
 In other words, consumers prefer P&C insurance companies that have already made their digital transformation.

 Yet, according to Business Insider, “fewer than 1 in 3 insurers say they believe they have the digital capabilities to digitally transform the customer experience.”
 What’s worse, when Covid-19 forced organizations to switch to remote work, 79% of insurance executives said the pandemic revealed “shortcomings in their company’s digital capabilities and transformation plans.”